Assyro AI

 Regulation/GuidelineSpecific RequirementReview Frequency

-EU GMP Part I, Chapter 1"Regular periodic or rolling quality reviews of all authorised medicinal products should be conducted"At least annually
+EU GMP Part I, Chapter 1"Regular periodic or rolling quality reviews of all authorised medicinal products should be conducted"Periodic or rolling, commonly implemented annually

-The International Council for Harmonisation (ICH) Q10 guideline establishes the pharmaceutical quality system framework that includes product quality review as a core element.
-ICH Q10 positions the PQR within the "management review" component of quality systems, emphasizing its role in ensuring continuous improvement and knowledge management.
+The International Council for Harmonisation (ICH) Q10 guideline establishes a pharmaceutical quality system framework that supports product quality review practices.
+ICH Q10 places process performance, product quality monitoring, and management review within a lifecycle quality system.

 Process performance indicators: